oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/deploy/deploy.md

 1. Open a web browser and go to the following URL: `https://<your-weblogic-server-host-and-port>/petclinic/`

 > ***NOTE*** </br>
 > The host and port will depend on your WebLogic Server configuration.
-You may have a loadbalancer or a reverse proxy in front of your WebLogic Server if deployed on Kubernetes or in a Cloud Provider.
+You may have a load balancer or a reverse proxy in front of your WebLogic Server, if deployed on Kubernetes or in a Cloud Provider.

 ![Running the Migrated Pet Clinic on a local WebLogic](images/petclinic-weblogic.gif " ")